CircusHan/brfree/README.md

 1.  **Prerequisites:**
     *   Python 3.8 or newer is recommended.
     *   Access to a terminal or command prompt.
+    *   `NanumGothic.ttf` placed in `app/static/fonts/` for proper Korean text rendering in generated PDFs.

 2.  **Clone the Repository (if applicable):**
     ```bash